Last updated: 2026-04-20

 The 2023 Nissan Sentra earns an Excellent 80/100 reliability score.
 2023 is year 4 of the Eighth generation (B18).

-Its complaint rate (1.3 per 10k sold) sits below the Sedan segment average, and most owners report a trouble-free ownership experience.
+At 1.3 per 10,000 vehicles sold, its complaint rate sits below the Sedan segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2024 Nissan Sentra, which scored 1 points lower.
 See also the 2022 Nissan Sentra for an earlier comparison.